lucasimi/tda-mapper-python/docs/source/index.rst

 ==========

 **tda-mapper** is a simple and efficient Python library implementing the Mapper algorithm for Topological Data Analysis (TDA).
-It enables fast computation of Mapper graphs using *vp-trees* to optimize the construction of open covers for enhanced performance and scalability.
+It enables fast computation of Mapper graphs by using *vp-trees* to optimize the construction of open covers, improving both performance and scalability.

-For further details, please refer to our
+For further details, please refer to the
 `preprint <https://doi.org/10.5281/zenodo.10659651>`__.

 - **Installation**: ``pip install tda-mapper``